Illumina VS PacBio: What Sets these Companies Apart?

 Jane Cook, Journalist & Content Writer, Bridge Informatics

 Jane is a Content Writer at Bridge Informatics, a professional services firm that helps biotech customers implement advanced techniques in the management and analysis of genomic data.
 Bridge Informatics focuses on data mining, machine learning, and various bioinformatic techniques to discover biomarkers and companion diagnostics.
-If you’re interested in reaching out, please email [email protected] or [email protected].
+If you’re interested in reaching out, please email [email protected].

 Sources: